 Cinnamon toast is only one of the many ways you can use this simple blend.
 A good cinnamon-sugar ratio is key to the best cinnamon buns, not to mention my snickerdoodles.

-While you can quickly eye out the mix without measuring, the cinnamon can quickly overpower the sweetness if you’re not careful.
+While you can quickly eye out the cinnamon sugar mix without measuring, the cinnamon can quickly overpower the sweetness if you’re not careful.
 It’s good to start with a baseline.

 Some of this is a matter of personal preference, but the standard ratio for an all-purpose cinnamon-sugar blend is 1 part cinnamon to 4 parts sugar.
 For a more prominent cinnamon flavor, you can adjust this to 1 part cinnamon to 3 parts sugar.
 Some types of cinnamon are more intense than others, which might also impact the ratio.